janeyrinn/bookNook/README.md

         - The logo will route back to the home page
         - Menu options will change to red on hover
         - On mobile devices, the menu items will switch to a toggle button and slide in from the right when button is clicked
-        - The menu items will have the same styling in the toggle view
+        - The mobile nav will not have 'on-hover' styling
         - Anon users will see log in, sign up and browse
         - Registered users will see browse, add review, profile and logout